BenBanerjeeRichards/perl-ide-server/notes/Importing.md

 * With the string syntax, the string can be any perl string - e.g `qq {test.pl}`.
 * You can do `require $file` - as it is run at runtime. **This analysis is not possible at static phase and so is not supported**.
 * You can `require <version>` for runtime equivalent for the `use <version>`.
+* Require is done at run time, so it does not take effect until it has been run. **We can't support this fully!** - we will simply by simply scanning entire file and treating the same as use.

 ### use